NazemMahmud/url-shortener/README.md

 - Required data, like, **CLIENT_ID**, **CLIENT_VERSION** and **API_KEY** for lookup API call is provided in `env.example` file
 - There is **an extra route added**, in order to test the lookup API is correctly implemented or not: Route path:: `http://localhost:port/api/check-url`\
 You will find more unsafe site link here: `https://testsafebrowsing.appspot.com/`

+# Unit Test
+- Run Tests: `php artisan test`
+- Check the test file in `tests/Unit/UrlShortenTest.php`.
+Add / Update any test method if you feel necessary.

+### Note:
+- _Normally unit tests code is written before the actual functions.
+But, here I wrote the tests code later_.